-But, newer cars have an automatic timing belt tensioner, that doesn’t need any adjustment.
-Consequently, if the timing belt gets loose, it may skip a tooth and the proper timing will be lost.
+So, newer cars have an automatic timing belt tensioner, that doesn’t need any adjustment.
+But, if the timing belt gets loose, it may skip a tooth and the proper timing will be lost.

 Accessing the timing belt usually involves, removing several of the external accessories.